 Adding rest days with active recovery is an important part of training right because when we give our bodies enough time to recover after intense workouts it will improve the quality of our workouts.

-Some exercise examples that can be used for active recovery day activities in your weekly fitness plan include:
+Some exercise examples that can be used for active recovery day activities in your workout plan for the week include:

 – Going for a walk